 Was I happy?
 Hmm…

 I liked the idea of doing something I was fascinated by.
-But even though I kept going in the ambulance to help people in their physical ill-health problems, something was missing.
+But even though I kept going in the ambulance to help people with their physical ill-health problems, something was missing.

-Fast forward to this day, I realised that my true purpose in life is to help people, but on a deeper level.
+Fast forward to this day, I realized that my true purpose in life is to help people, but on a deeper level.

 Emotional health is as important as physical.
 However, the fact that it’s being seen as taboo and no one wants to openly talk about it, gives people less information on how to cope.